Competitions The Found Object

 Open to artists 18 years of age or older worldwide.
-All genres, capture types, color and black & white, traditional and non-traditional photographic and digital post-production processes are welcome for submission.
+All genres, capture types, black & white and color, traditional and non-traditional photographic and digital post-production processes are welcome for submission.

-Thirty images will be selected by the juror for exhibition at Praxis Gallery.
-A Juror’s Choice award, two Honorable Mentions and a Directors Choice award [for the most cohesive and compelling series of images submitted] will be awarded and featured in the exhibition, the printed show catalog and the online show gallery.
+Forty-two images will be selected by the juror for exhibition at Praxis Gallery.
+A Juror’s Choice award, three Honorable Mentions and a Directors Choice award will be awarded and featured in the exhibition, the printed show catalog and the online show gallery.
 Award winners will receive a free show catalog.
-The Juror’s Choice winner will be featured in (and receive a complimentary copy of) Praxis Gallery’s Annual Review magazine
+Juror’s Choice & Directors Choice award winners will receive free entry into three juried calls for entry of their choice.
+Honorable Mentions will receive free entry into one juried call for entry of their choice.

 The submission fee for entry is $35.00 for the first five images and $5.00 for each additional image.